f4rh4d-4hmed/Download-Link-Generator-DLG/README.md

 If you are trying to understand the url.lock the file, it is just a .txt file just renamed as .lock so that no conflict between files.

 # Star
-Put srat or not update for 100 years.
+Put srat or no update for 100 years.